kytrinyx/problem-specifications/exercises/linked-list/instructions.md

 # Instructions

-Your task is to write a prototype for managing train routes.

 Your team has decided to use a doubly linked list to represent each train route in the schedule.
 Each station along the train's route will be represented by a node in the linked list.